loading

-New for 2021, this compact clematis is ideal for pots, but it could also be used to meander throught the front of a mixed border.
+A compact climber ideal for pots, Clematis Duchess of Cornwall can also be encouraged to meander throught the front of a mixed mixed border.
 Its yellow-eyed flowers appear repeatedly from midsummer to well into autumn, and initially the tepals tend to be violet-blue in colour.
 As the summer heat intensifies, so does their colouring, and it starts to produce flowers, which initially are a deeper shade of purple, but take on a bluish tone as they age.

 How to care for Clematis Duchess of Cornwall ('Evipo118') (PBR):